JAlcocerT/JAlcocerT/content/blog/ai-coding-nocode-genai-tools.md

 The AI tech side might be perceived as chaotic...but you can keep it close to [apps you are familiar](#see-also), like [telegram bots](#tg-bots)

 ### Flowise AI

+Flowise provides modular building blocks for you to build any agentic systems, from simple compositional workflows to autonomous agents

+> Build AI Agents, Visually

 * **Flowise AI**, a groundbreaking Free platform that is making AI more accessible than ever before.
   * {{< newtab url="https://flowiseai.com/" text="The Flowise AI Official Page" >}}